wichelberg/Second-Implementation-Data-Vis/README.md

 Second Implementation exe can be installed from here -> [download](https://github.com/wichelberg/Second-Implementation-Data-Vis/releases/download/exe/2558396_Second_Implementation_Hasan_Mert_YILDIRIM.exe)

-Warning: The exe does not work on IOS software, so please do these steps to make it work:
+Warning: The exe does not work on Mac software, so please do these steps to make it work:

 ->Go to the folder where you stored the index.html file and the data.